alkaplan/junior-csx/README.md

 # junior-csx
 Repository of all my junior year programs from CSX.
-Do not plagiarize without credit.
+Please do not plagiarize without credit.